The Greater Threat: Amplified Stupidity

 Former Theranos president Ramesh “Sunny” Balwani reportedly created an environment where questioning the company's technology was treated as disloyalty, enforcing an artificial consensus that everything was working as claimed.
 AI systems can enhance such environments by generating content that makes dissenting positions appear unreasonable or poorly informed.

-Across these patterns, we see how AI doesn’t create stupidity but amplifies it—removing friction that might otherwise limit poor judgment, adding persuasive power to flawed reasoning, and creating illusions of validation that discourage critical reflection.
-These effects are particularly consequential in leadership contexts, where decisions affect many others and where organizational dynamics may already discourage dissent.
+Across these patterns, we see how AI doesn't create stupidity but amplifies it—removing friction that might otherwise limit poor judgment, adding persuasive power to flawed reasoning, and creating illusions of validation that discourage critical reflection.

 When Bad Decisions Scale: Examples from Social Media to Finance